Site icon Sancerres at Sunset

 George Mason is one of America’s most influential, least recognized Founding Fathers.
 A Memorial in Washington, D.C., honors this under-appreciated Virginian.

 George Mason wrote the Virginia Declaration of Rights, which inspired both the Declaration of Independence and the Bill of Rights.
 He later served as a delegate to the Constitutional Convention in Philadelphia in 1787.
-But he refused to sign the United States Constitution because it did not abolish the slave trade and because it lacked adequate protection for the individual from the national government.
+But he refused to sign the United States Constitution because it did not abolish the slave trade and because it did not do enough to protect individual citizens from the national government.

 The Memorial is set within a historic garden.
 It features a larger-than-life bronze statue of George Mason seated on a stone bench below a 72-foot-long trellis.
 He looks casual and pensive.
 A few books reflect the patriot’s thoughtful nature and philosophical contributions to the cause of American independence.
 Mason holds Cicero’s De Officiis in his right hand.
-To his left are John Locke’s On the Conduct of the Understanding and Jean-Jacques Rousseau’s Du Social Contract.
+To his left are John Locke‘s Of the Conduct of the Understanding and Jean-Jacques Rousseau‘s Du Contract Social.
 On his right are a tri-corner hat and a walking stick, establishing him as a mature figure of the 18th century.

 The Memorial displays several of Mason’s quotations, including this one, adopted and adapted by Thomas Jefferson into the Declaration on Independence: